(i) Which one of the following is the main cause of land degradation in Punjab?

 (c) The land under forest has shown only marginal increase (0.98%).
 This is due to increasing population, industrialization and urbanization.

 (ii) (a) Higher level of technological development needs more and more resources for production activities.

 (b) As Gandhiji said the exploitative nature of modem technology is the root cause of resource depletion at the global level.

 (c) The higher level of technological development of colonial countries helped them to exploit resources and establish their supremacy over the colonies.

-(d) Thus resources can contribute to development only when they are accompanied by appropriate technological development and institutional changes.
-India has experienced all this in different phases of colonisation.
+(d) Thus, resources can contribute to development only when they are accompanied by appropriate technological development and institutional changes.
+India has experienced all this in different phases of colonization.

 (e) For example, water resources are exploited in Punjab and Haryana to expand irrigated area and dry season agriculture.
 As a result of it the water level has gone down creating problems for the farmers.